skejserjensen/AAUDOC/README.md

 The program can be either compiled and left in a folder dist in the root of the repository. cabal build

-Or compiled and installed into cabals bin directory, which should be in systemm path. cabal install
+Or compiled and installed into cabals bin directory, which should be in the system path. cabal install
 ```